Danshad/Cybersecurity/HW2 - dvwa-security-lab/README.md

 **Explanation of why it worked:**
 The application takes the 'page' parameter and directly includes it in a PHP include statement without any validation or sanitization.
 By using `../../../../../` directory traversal sequences, we can navigate up the directory structure to reach the root directory and then access sensitive system files like `/etc/passwd`.
 The server does not check if the requested file is within an allowed directory or if the path contains suspicious patterns.

+**Explanation of why it failed at higher level:**
+At higher security levels, the application implements input validation to block directory traversal sequences like `../` and restricts file inclusion to specific allowed files only.
+It may also use whitelisting to ensure only files from a predefined directory can be included.